 Eating vs Eating Disorders

-However, when eating is used inappropriately to control different aspects of life including performance, body weight and shape and/or as a coping mechanism to manage difficult emotions and situations, such disordered eating can become dangerous.
+While all of us require food in order to live, and eating can be one of the most pleasurably human activities, eating disorders are serious, potentially life-threatening conditions that affect people’s emotional and physical health.
+When eating is used to control body weight and shape and/or as a coping mechanism to manage difficult emotions and situations, eating can become dangerous.

-Eating disorders are one of the most complex and challenging medical and mental illnesses that are very difficult to treat, with serious health, psychological and social consequences including a high risk of death.
+It is common for eating disorders to occur with one or more other psychiatric disorders, which can complicate treatment and make recovery more difficult.
 Early detection and intervention can significantly help prevent the onset of a full-blown eating disorder, as well as years of struggles to recover from the illness.

 TELL Eating Disorders Treatment Program

-TELL Counseling has become one of the most solid and reliable resources in the community for treating eating disorders in both adults and children.
-TELL therapists who treat eating disorders are trained with the most up-to-date treatment methods and they are continuously supervised by reputable eating disorders programs in the US.
+Thanks to generous support from Ichigo Asset Management, TELL Counseling has become one of Japan’s most respected resources for treating eating disorders in both adults and children.
+TELL therapists who treat eating disorders are trained in the most up-to-date treatment methods and are continuously supervised by highly respected U.S.-based eating disorders programs.
+In addition to treatments, TELL’s Eating Disorders Program provides training and workshops for awareness-building and empowerment of Japan-based caretakers and professionals.

 TELL Counseling has also established a strong and collaborative partnership with other professionals, especially with medical professionals in coordinating care.
 In addition to treatments, the Eating Disorders Program at TELL provides training and workshops for awareness-building and empowerment of caretakers and professionals in the community.